 Allow limited development of housing and/or commercial units.
 This alternative could affect the quantity and quality of the springs through the disturbance of soils and the possible overloading of septic drain field capacities.
-If this alternative is selected, well as geologic problems to determine potential septic problems as importance would be the county sanitarian's evaluation regarding septic limitations.
+If this alternative is selected, site-specific evaluations to determine potential septic problems as well as geologic problems should be conducted.
+Of significant importance would be the county sanitarian's evaluation regarding septic limitations.